marcriehm/kubernetes-research/Objects.md

 * https://kubernetes.io/docs/concepts/workloads/controllers/deployment/
 * https://cloud.google.com/kubernetes-engine/docs/concepts/deployment

-Deployments are perhaps the most common kind of Controller.
+Deployments are perhaps the most common and important kind of Controller.
 A Deployment declares that a number of identical Pods be scheduled for creation and execution.
 Deployments do not say where the Pods are to be run; that is determined by the Scheduler.
 A common example of a Deployment is a web application or a microservice.
 Deployments typically run stateless services; for a stateful component, consider using a StatefulSet instead.